-|School||UCSF School of Medicine|
+|School||School of Medicine|

 |Address||675 Nelson Rising Lane|

 San Francisco CA 94158

 Dr. Geschwind received his M.D.and Ph.D. in neuroscience through the National Institutes of Health (NIH)-sponsored Medical Scientist Training Program (MSTP) at the Albert Einstein College of Medicine in New York.
 He completed his internship in internal medicine at the University of California, Los Angeles (UCLA) Medical Center, his neurology residency at the Johns Hopkins University School of Medicine in Baltimore and his fellowship in behavioral neurology at the UCSF Memory and Aging Center (MAC).
-He is now on faculty in the UCSF Department of Neurology where he is an Associate Professor of Neurology at the Memory and Aging Center (MAC).
+He is now on faculty in the UCSF Department of Neurology where he is Professor of Neurology at the Memory and Aging Center (MAC).

-Dr. Geschwind’s primary research interest is the assessment and treatment of rapidly progressive dementias, including prion diseases such as Jakob-Creutzfeldt disease (CJD).
+Dr. Geschwind’s primary research interest is the assessment, management and treatment of rapidly progressive dementias, including prion diseases such as Jakob-Creutzfeldt disease (CJD).
 Dr. Geschwind helped establish an inpatient hospital program for the assessment of rapidly progressive dementias at UCSF, the first of its kind in the country.
-He helped to run the first ever U.S. treatment study for CJD.
-He also has an active research interest in cognitive dysfunction in movement disorders, such as Huntington’s Disease, Corticobasal Degeneration (CBD), Progressive Supranuclear Palsy (PSP), other parkinsonian dementias, and neurogenetic disorders.
+He helped to run the first U.S. treatment study for CJD.
+He also has an active research interest in cognitive dysfunction in movement disorders, such as Huntington’s Disease, ataxia, Corticobasal Degeneration (CBD), Progressive Supranuclear Palsy (PSP), other parkinsonian dementias, and neurogenetic disorders.